-In Fig. 4 - Table 3 and Fig. 5 - Table 4 the outcome of Hurst exponent estimation of the time series by R/S and Power spectrum analysis are reported, respectively.
-The previous conclusions are confirmed in an evident way: the free chain possesses uncorrelated conformational mobility, the end-constrained models concentrate their mobility in collective motions with mass-center fluctuations.
+Table 4.
+Hurst exponents $H{ee}$ , $H{gr}$ , $H{mc}$ and $H{a}$ from Power spectrum analysis mobility, the end-constrained models concentrate their mobility in collective motions with mass- center fluctuations.
 Globally the mobility of the free or strained chains is similar, but due to different origins.
 This, as previously said, has deep implications on the entropic changes, which occur in the presence of constrains, and is in agreement with the experimentally observed entropy loss in elastic macromolecules upon stretching.
-In other words, the conformational variables of the unperturbed system, show the character of Fractional Brownian Motions with 0<H<0.5, dynamics which is typical of SOC26 and chaotic, under the percolation threshold, systems.
-In the constrained systems, the variables have the character of RW with H=0.
+In other words, the conformational variables of the unperturbed system, show the character of Fractional Brownian Motions with 0 < H < 0.5, dynamics which is typical of SOC [28] and chaotic, under the percolation threshold, systems.
+In the constrained systems, the variables have the character of RW with H = 0.
 As largely discussed elsewhere, this behavior is the resultant of the linear dynamics of the normal modes of vibration for a number of independent variables, which takes place reducing the motion amplitude.
 The situation inverts itself passing to mass-center fluctuations.
 For the unperturbed system we observe RW with H=0, and for the perturbed ones FBW.
-In the presence of the external forces, the low-frequency collective motions that imply the mass-center oscillations cannibalize in a hegemonic way the remaining configurational motions, according to a typical mechanism for nonlinear systems, as already shown by Fermi-Pasta-Ulam12.
+In the presence of the external forces, the low-frequency collective motions that imply the mass-center oscillations cannibalize in a hegemonic way [29] the remaining configurational motions, according to a typical mechanism for nonlinear systems, as already shown by Fermi-Pasta-Ulam [14,30].